-Community donations are used but not broken, useable items.
+Recyclable materials can be reprocessed or re-used.
 Waste is legally defined as property you own but with no recoverable or beneficial value, i.e., a municipality and their waste contractor's responsibility, and not recyclable.

 Here’s a list of commonly recyclable items in South Africa, categorised for easy reference: Constitutionally protected ownership.